Who Was Osama bin Laden?

 Formation of al Qaeda

-Undeterred, Osama began executing his violent plans, with the goal of drawing the United States into war.
+Undeterred, bin Laden began executing his violent plans, with the goal of drawing the United States into war.
 His hope was that Muslims, unified by the battle, would create a single, true Islamic state.
 In 1996, to forward his goal, al Qaeda detonated truck bombs against U.S. occupied forces in Saudi Arabia.
 The next year, they claimed responsibility for killing tourists in Egypt, and in 1998 they bombed the U.S. embassies in Nairobi, Kenya, and Tanzania, killing nearly 300 people in the process.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!